 Originally published in a shorter version in Arts Magazine, December 1987

-Richard Prince's appropriated photographs playfully explore the contemporary visual vernacular of wanting, as evinced in particular codes of behavior such as those systematically administered by fashion, entertainment, and advertising media.
-This hysterical babel of visual codes is treated very much as a language that Prince isolates and re-contextualizes, not so much to perform a critique of consumer culture, but rather to enter the apparatus of consumerism and treat it as a field on which to explore and play.
+Richard Prince's appropriated photographs playfully explore the contemporary visual vernacular of wanting, as evinced in particular codes of behavior, such as those systematically administered by fashion, entertainment, and advertising media.
+This hysterical babel of visual codes is treated very much as a language that Prince isolates and re-contextualizes, not so much to perform a critique of consumer culture, but rather to enter the apparatus and treat it as a field on which to explore and play.
 In the manner of Andy Warhol he is more bemused than critical.
-In the collage work from the 1980's a grid of pictures on a white surface is used in the manner of pop artists such as Wallace Berman or Andy Warhol, turning the grids' inherent rationalism into an absurd diagnostic testing ground for images and their presumed power in the marketplace.
-The images themselves are of course images of other images from various sources - but unlike Robert Rauschenberg, whose pictorial repertoire was very wide - encompassing Rubens' nudes and American astronauts - simulating the rapid fire changing of channels on a television - Prince limits the photographs to very specific genres and kinds of images - even the color palette is quite narrow - and that makes his work very interesting within the group now called "the pictures generation."
+In the collage work from the 1980's a grid of pictures on a white surface is used in the manner of pop artists such as Wallace Berman or Warhol, turning the grids' inherent rationalism into an absurd diagnostic testing ground for images and their presumed power in the marketplace.
+In effect he gives the pictures a spin - and in the process demolishes the intentionality of representation.
+Many of the pictures in the gridded works are images of other images - but unlike Robert Rauschenberg, another artist fascinated by codes and meanings, whose pictorial repertoire was very wide - encompassing Rubens' nudes and American astronauts - Prince limits the photographs to very specific genres and kinds of images - even the color palette is quite narrow - and that makes his work very interesting within the group now called "the pictures generation."

 Technically Prince's photographs often have a bluish tint that in the days of film was the result of using tungsten film (to be used with photo-floods) outdoors in daylight.
 Hollywood often uses underexposed tungsten film in daylight to produce a "day for night" effect.
 Tungsten films have a much lower color temperature than daylight film, with the result being that when used in daylight, it gives everything an ice cold bath of blue.
-Untitled (Self Service Island) is a magnificent recreation in color of Robert Frank and Ed Ruscha's black and white pictures of American gas stations - the landscape is caught between a beautiful blue gasoline pump on the far left and a red Coke machine on the far right.
-The two machines act in the manner of quotation marks with the American landscape inside the quotes along with some trees that appear to be an attempt at landscaping and a derelict basketball hoop.
-The work is reminiscent of William Eggleston's gasoline station in Nashville Tennessee but Eggleston's image is loaded with traffic moving in different directions at once so we get a sense of moving through the intersection, while in Prince's work there appears to be a post- apocalyptic absence of humans - only their machines remain to tell the story.
+Untitled (Self Service Island) is a magnificent recreation, in color, of Robert Frank and Ed Ruscha's black and white pictures of American gas stations - the landscape is caught between a beautiful blue gasoline pump on the far left and a red Coke machine on the far right.
+The two machines act in the manner of quotation marks with the American landscape inside the quotes along with some trees that appear to be an attempt at landscaping, along with a derelict basketball hoop.
+The work is reminiscent of William Eggleston's Gasoline Station in Nashville Tennessee but Eggleston's image is loaded with traffic moving in different directions at once so we get a sense of moving through the intersection, while in Prince's work there appears to be a post- apocalyptic absence of humans - only their machines remain to tell the story.
 It's a narrative we've seen before in popular films.
 Richard Prince: My experience has been America since the early 50's: television, movies, magazines.
 It's what I like about America.
-It's what's real to me."2 For Prince, national identity is intimately tied to popular media and this manifests itself in his photography in terms of landscape.
-This has been the case with many American artists from Thomas Cole to Ed Ruscha - from Albert Bierstadt to Richard Estes - it's about landscape.
+It's what's real to me."(3) For Prince, national identity is intimately tied to popular media and this manifests itself in his photography in terms of landscape.
+This has been the case with many American artists from Thomas Cole to Ed Ruscha, and from Albert Bierstadt to Richard Estes - it's about landscape.

-2 Julia Peyton-Jones and Hans Ulrich Obrist, Richard Prince: America goes to War...Swimming in the Afternoon...
-(Serpentine Gallery 2008)
+3. Julia Peyton-Jones and Hans Ulrich Obrist, Richard Prince: America goes to War...Swimming in the Afternoon...
+(Serpentine Gallery), 2008

-3 Walter Benjamin Unpacking My Library from Illuminations (Schocken Books 1986)
+4. Walter Benjamin Unpacking My Library, from Illuminations (Schocken Books), 1986

 ©George Porcari 2009